fdb/slarg-website/events/2023-10-16-disrupt-imagining-fashion-in-the-post-museum-the-archive-and-beyond.md

 tags: event
 year: 2023
 title: Disrupt!
 Imagining Fashion in the Post-Museum, the Archive and Beyond
-byline: Research seminar with presentations, a walking tours and a round table discussion
+byline: Research seminar with presentations, a walking tour and a round table discussion
 type: Research Seminar
 author: Pierre-Antoine Vettorello